fluent-wallet/fluent-docs/eSpace/tutorials/react-dapp-global-state.md

 # Create a React dapp with global state

-This tutorial walks you through integrating a React dapp with MetaMask.
+This tutorial walks you through integrating a React dapp with Fluent.
 The dapp has multiple components, so requires managing global state.
 You'll use the [Vite](https://v3.vitejs.dev/guide) build tool with React and TypeScript to create the dapp.